Admissions Officer 3 - Admissions Alumni & Special Programs

 Internal Number: 496706

-The Office of Undergraduate Admissions invites applications for a full-time, twelve-month position of Admissions Officer 3.
-Under the supervision of the Associate Director, the Admissions Officer 3 performs advanced duties related to the recruitment, admission, and enrollment of undergraduate students in accordance with University and departmental policies.
+The Office of Undergraduate Admissions invites applications for a full-time, twelve-month position of Admissions Officer 3 (P4).
+Under the supervision of the Associate Director, the Admissions Officer 3 performs duties related to the recruitment, admission, and enrollment of undergraduate students in accordance with university and departmental policies.

-Oversees Admissions Alumni Recruitment and Special Program engagement, including providing guidance to other admissions officers in these areas.
+Oversees Admissions Alumni Recruitment and Special Program engagement.

 Develops and promotes undergraduate student recruitment and outreach efforts for the Office of Undergraduate Admissions.